Psychiatric Technician (Aide)

 Webster University College of Arts & Sciences

-The bachelor of arts in psychology at Webster University College of Arts & Sciences can be completed entirely online, at the St. Louis campus, or at select international campuses.
+The bachelor of arts in psychology at Webster University College of Arts & Sciences can be completed online, at the St. Louis campus, or at select international campuses.
 This degree offers an emphasis in mental health for those looking to work as psychiatric technicians or in another mental health field.
 Ambitious students can complete this program as a three-year bachelor’s and two-year master’s, allowing them to pursue a career as a licensed counselor, should they so choose.

 • Location: St. Louis, MO